Back to articles list Articles Cookbook

 First, let’s focus on the more theoretical side of SQL.
 To assess your understanding here, the recruiter will likely ask you to verbally explain some simpler questions.
 These are usually mainly about the elementary parts of SQL.
 For example, you might be asked to answer some of the following SQL whiteboard questions:

 Can you answer every question from my SQL practice for interviews?
-Even basic questions need good preparation and a lot of practice.
-Nobody is perfect, and sometimes you need to refresh your knowledge. our online courses can help you brush up on any semi-forgotten skills.
+Click on each question to go to the article that discuss each topic in detail.
+Remember that even basic questions need good preparation and a lot of practice.
+Our online courses can help you brush up on any semi-forgotten skills.

 Practical SQL Exercises for Interview